There is no content to display.

-- Visit Smiles First Dental!
+- Visit My Local Dentists Northmead!
 Dental cleanings are vital for your oral health.
 They keep your smile shining, nourish and strengthen your teeth, and prevent dental issues, like tooth decay, gum disease and teeth loss.
 The Christmas holiday can be very damaging to dental health, so it’s important you give your teeth and gums the best chance of survival sticking to your regular dental checkups and professional clean and scale.

 - Set Time Limits.
 It’s tempting to graze all day during the Christmas season, and food is all around us, but this puts our teeth at increased risk of decay.
 Instead of leaving food out for hours, set up specific times of the day to eat.
 These can be sit-down meals or buffet style, what’s important is that there is a definite beginning and ending to meal times.
 This will help keep everyone from constantly reaching for food that’s high in sugar and fat.

-Smiles First Dental is your trusted dentist in Northmead in Greater Western Sydney.
+My Local Dentists Northmead is your trusted Northmead dentist in Greater Western Sydney.
 Your oral health and the appearance of your smile are important to us.
 Our highly trained staff can treat any dental issue, including complicated issues related to other health conditions.

 Our commitment to our patients is dental health and an attractive smile for the holidays and a lifetime!